 As of February 2015, the PROMISE program completed 15 training cycles and trained more than 300 interpreters in Spanish, Mandarin, Arabic, and Russian.

 Eligibility criteria for being a PROMISE participant vary by grant year.
 To add your name to our waitlist, please call 646.888.4277.
 You will be contacted prior to the next training cycle in order to assess your eligibility.

 Cultural Responsiveness Training

-In addition, students learn about migration dynamics, entitlements, and epidemiological issues that affect immigrants.
+- In addition, participants learn about migration dynamics, entitlements, and epidemiological issues that affect immigrants.

-Our staff works with individual healthcare facilities to help them address their language and translation needs.
+Our staff works with individual healthcare facilities and outreach programs to help them address their language and translation needs.
 Our services include needs assessments and recommendations, evaluations of existing language-service strategies, personnel training, and collaborative research.
+Sample consulting engagements include: